-Andrew Przybylski holds a joint academic post between the Oxford Internet Institute (OII) and the Department of Experimental Psychology at the University of Oxford.
+Andrew Przybylski is an experimental psychologist based at the Oxford Internet Institute.
 Since 2005 his research has focused on applying motivational theory to understand the universal aspects of video games and social media that draw people in, the role of game structure and content on human aggression, and the factors that lead to successful versus unsuccessful self-regulation of gaming contexts and social media use.

 psychology, human motivation, video games, virtual environments